andywalton7/sdk-test/source/index.html.md

 # Selecting Pickup Options

 The **Select Pickup Options** flow is very similar to the **Select Delivery Options** flow covered in the previous section.
-Rather than enabling the customer to select options for direct delivery, the **Select Pickup Options** flow enables you to build click-and-collect functionality that lets your customers select a pickup location and timeslot for their consignment.
+Rather than enabling the customer to select an option for direct delivery, the **Select Pickup Options** flow enables you to build click-and-collect functionality that lets your customers select a pickup location and timeslot for their consignment.

 There are four steps to the flow: